vanruesc/hygress/README.md

 Maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History
+_Version: 0.0.0 (28.06.2015)_
+> The basic animation works.
+The next step is to focus on the progress aspect!

 ## License
 Copyright (c) 2015 Raoul van Rüschen